An Ode to 2 great cars - Nov 2016

 On balance though, the Mk1 was far from perfect and was lacking in a few key areas.
 First of all the feel of the gearshift left a lot to be desired and the gearing was a little over long for road use.
 Secondly, the brakes really were not very good at all and simply not commensurate with the performance and speed of the car.
-Finally, the performance or acceleration, was not commensurate with the ability of the chassis and the mechanical grip on offer.
+Finally, the acceleration, particularly low down, was a little wanting given the high ability of the chassis and the mechanical grip on offer.
 It's no surprise that these last 2 points were rectified in the mk2 version which had much bigger 6 pot calipers and a fair amount more grunt through the rev range.
 The looks though ... what a beauty the Mk1 is, seeing these pictures now has me questioning my decision.

 Truth be told some of these shortcomings can be fixed with some modifications and they weren't the sole reason for me selling the car but they certainly did contribute.
 I suspect that if it has been a 996RS then there is simply no way I would have got shot of it.

 I am not certain if my time is truly done with the 996 GT3.
 I think I probably still have it down as the greatest watercooled GT/RS car that Porsche have ever created; it simply has so much feel and connectivity especially when compared against it's more polished relations in the 997 range.
-So maybe one day I will return but one thing is certain, if I do it would have to be an extensively modified Mk1 or an RS.
+So maybe one day I will return.

 The other car we have to say goodbye to is the F10 M5.
 Stolen straight off my driveway at 4am in the morning I really had no choice in the matter !
-The M5 was a beast of a car, a true 600bhp+ super saloon with a generous dose of luxury and equipment and one of the most amazing drivetrains the world has ever seen.
-Was it fun ?
+The M5 was a beast of a car, a true 600bhp+ super saloon with a generous dose of luxury and equipment and one of the most amazing drivetrains of its day.
+Was it actually good fun though ?
 Well here's what I wrote back in 2015 to someone who was struggling to decide whether to buy one over a 991 GTS:

 "The subjective feel of the car won't be up to a good sportscar of course.
 It does not have the intimacy, the precision, the delicacy nor the "instrument-like" quality of a good 911 for example.
 It's heavy, very large, a little blunt and lacking in real feedback but for a weighty modern car of this type my feeling is that it manages pretty well and BMW have been able to engineer quite a bit of character into the car, especially so in the drivetrain.